smithy-lang/smithy/docs/source/spec/core.rst

         the trait.
     * - documentation
       - string
-      - Defines documentation about the trait.
+      - Defines documentation about the trait in the CommonMark_ format.
     * - externalDocumentation
       - string
       - A valid URL that defines more information about the trait.